-Security & Best Practices
+Security and Best Practices

 Stay protected in Web3 with essential blockchain security tips.
 Learn how to avoid phishing scams, protect private keys, detect rug pulls, and follow best practices for using wallets, dApps, and DeFi protocols safely.